Rohat Alakom

 Rohat Alakom (born 1955) is a Kurdish author from Kars, Turkey who writes his books in Kurdish, Turkish and Swedish.
 He was born in a village of Kağızman a district of Kars Province.
 He went to high school in Kağızman, Later, he went to the capital of Turkey Ankara for higher education.
-After living in Bulgaria (1979–1980) and Germany (1980–1982) he went to Sweden.
-He is currently living in Sweden.
+After living in Bulgaria (1979–1980) and Germany (1980–1982) he moved to Sweden where he currently resides.